ray-x/forgit.nvim/README.md

   git_alias = true,  -- git command extensions see: Git command alias show_result = 'quickfix', -- show cmd result in quickfix or notify

-  height_ratio = 0.6, -- height ratio of floating window when split horizontally
-  width_ratio = 0.6, -- width ratio of floating window when split vertically
+  shell_mode = true, -- set to true if you using zsh/bash and can not run forgit commands height_ratio = 0.6, -- height ratio of floating window when split horizontally width_ratio = 0.6, -- width ratio of floating window when split vertically })
-})